The intimate and tactile relationship between print products and consumers will be a key factor in the medium’s longevity, say industry experts.

-Appearing at the Mumbrella Publish conference in Sydney on Thursday, Natalie Taylor, national sales director publications and catalogue group of BlueStar Group, said ‘touch’ is a key point of difference to other mediums.
+Appearing at the Mumbrella Publish conference in Sydney, Natalie Taylor, national sales director publications and catalogue group of BlueStar Group, said ‘touch’ is a key point of difference to other mediums.

 “Print is the tool that you stop and engage.
 It is tactile, you are consuming it in your own time.
 What we try to do with our publishers is having that point of difference,” Ms Taylor said.